A shoulder replacement is surgery to replace a diseased or injured shoulder. An artificial ball-and-socket joint is inserted to make a new shoulder.

 Call Your Doctor

-- Numbness or tingling in your shoulder, arm, or fingers
+- Numbness or tingling in the arm, shoulder, or hand

 If you think you have an emergency, call for medical help right away.